kragen/dercuano/README.md

 2019-05-04 18:00 to 21:30 (3½ hours): add 71 more notes
 2019-05-07 19:00 to 21:00 (2 hours): add ET Book font, tweak CSS to accommodate it

 After that, I stopped logging my time.
+Most recently, 2019-05-15, I spend 84 minutes importing 19 more notes, much of which was a matter of cleaning up the formatting; other parts were a matter of categorization.